1939–1940 Winter Offensive

-The 1939–1940 Winter Offensive (冬季攻勢) was one of the major engagements between the National Revolutionary Army and Imperial Japanese Army during the Second Sino-Japanese War, in which Chinese forces launched their first major counter-offensive on multiple fronts.
-Although this offensive failed to achieve its original objectives, some studies have shown that it came as a heavy blow to the Japanese forces, as well as a massive shock to the Japanese military command, which did not expect the Chinese forces to be able to launch an offensive operation on such a large scale.
+The 1939–1940 Winter Offensive (冬季攻勢) was a major engagement between the National Revolutionary Army and Imperial Japanese Army during the Second Sino-Japanese War.
+It constitutes the first major counter-offensive on multiple fronts of Chinese forces in the war.
+Although it failed to achieve its original objectives, later studies have shown that it came as a blow to the Japanese forces.
+The Japanese military command had not expected the Chinese to be able to launch an offensive operation at such a large scale.

 By April 1940, the Japanese army had successfully fought the operation to a halt.
-However, a Japanese counteroffensive in the northern theater failed to seize Ningxia and was defeated in Suiyuan by Chinese Muslim forces.
+However, a Japanese counter-offensive to seize Ningxia failed and was defeated in Suiyuan by Chinese Muslim forces.

-Strategic situation
+Background and strategic situation

 The Chinese had repulsed two Japanese offensives in the summer at the Battle of Suixian-Zaoyang and in fall at the 1st Battle of Changsha.
 They believed that the Japanese forces were now too dissipated to take and hold new territory and would not be able to launch large offensives unless they received more reinforcements.
 However, by defending interior lines and with control of the lines of communication, they could still shift forces and launch local offensives to damage Chinese forces or mop up guerrillas in the rear areas.
 Additionally, during 1939, the Japanese were replacing many of their large four-regiment square Divisions with the smaller three regiment triangular Divisions and weak Independent Mixed Brigades.
 This weakening of forces encouraged the Chinese to plan a large offensive to exploit that fact.

 Chinese plan

-The Chinese objective in the offensive was to take the initiative by conducting multiple-front attacks to tie down the Japanese forces.
+The Chinese objective in the offensive was to take the initiative by conducting multiple-front attacks to tie down Japanese forces.
 They intended to use their position of exterior lines to advantage to prevent the Japanese from launching new local offensives or shifting their forces to concentrate for a large offensive.
-The main effort was to be by the 2nd, 3rd, 5th and 9th War Areas, which received all newly trained and reorganized units.
-Secondary efforts in support of the main efforts or as diversions were to be conducted by 1st, 4th, 8th, Shandong-Jiangsu and Hebei-Chahar War Areas with their existing units.
+The main effort was to be by the 2nd, 3rd, 5th and 9th War Areas, located on the more northeastern side of China, closest to Japan, which received all newly trained and reorganized units.
+Secondary efforts in support of the main efforts or as diversions were to be conducted by 1st, 4th, 8th, Shandong-Jiangsu and Hebei-Chahar War Areas, further south or west from Japan, with their existing units.